cogment/cogment-doc/docs/cogment/cogment-api-reference/python.md

 Return: _Controller instance_ - An instance of the Controller class used to manage trials.

+### `get_datastore(self, endpoint)`

+Method to get a class instance to retrieve and manage data in a Datastore.

+Parameters:

+-   `endpoint`: _Endpoint instance_ - Details of the connection to the Datastore.

+Return: _Datastore instance_ - An instance of the Datastore class.

 ### `async join_trial(self, trial_id, endpoint, impl_name=None, actor_name=None, actor_class=None)`

 Method for an actor to asynchronously join an existing trial.
 This task will normally end after the user implementation has exited.